 But it can be hard to function when your muscles are sore, old injuries are flaring up, or your joints hurt.
 That can stop you from reaching your physical peak.
 That’s where CBD comes in.
 The research is still ongoing, and as you know we cannot make any medical or health claims, but there is some Research suggesting that CBD can help.

-More athletes are using CBD oil because they believe it may help reduce inflammation and relieve soreness brought on by physical activity.
-That may help them eliminate the painful muscle healing process while allowing the fibers to continue to heal.
-Even though it might help ease your pain and might even help your muscles heal faster, more research is needed on CBD oil and we cannot make any medical claims though.
+More athletes are using CBD oil because they believe it may help them.
+Some athletes think that it may help them eliminate the painful muscle healing process while allowing the fibers to continue to heal.
+More research is needed on CBD oil and we cannot make any medical claims though.

 CBD is appealing to many people because of how many methods there are to apply it.
 For example, some users decide to target a specific area by using CBD creams or lotions.
 You can apply these to the sore areas to try to target that pain.
 Or you can look for a sublingual tincture or capsule to get an effect on your entire body.